Legiabao2112/pass_check/READ_ME.md

 - Passwords are not sent directly to the API; only the first 5 characters of the SHA-1 hash are sent, ensuring greater privacy.
 - The rate limiting (`time.sleep(1)`) is used to avoid overwhelming the API with too many requests at once.

-## Disclaimer
-This script is for educational purposes only.
-The author is not responsible for any misuse of this tool or any consequences resulting from using weak or compromised passwords.
-Always use strong, unique passwords and consider using a password manager for better security.